 Jan Heinrich Andresen

-He married Maria Leopoldina de Amorim de Brito, and their son, João Henrique Andresen, went on to marry Maria Amélia de Mello Breyner, integrating into the Portuguese aristocracy.
+Instead of crossing the Atlantic, he started working, became a successful Port wine producer and later served as president of the Commercial Association of Porto.
+He married Maria Leopoldina de Amorim de Brito, and their son, João Henrique Andresen, married Maria Amélia de Mello Breyner, connecting the family to the Portuguese aristocracy.

 The National Pantheon’ s most famous tomb is Vasco da Gama’s.
 Both him and a lot of other important persons are honored with a tomb there.
 Among them the Presidents of the Republic, the football legend Eusébio, the famous Marshal Humberto Delgado and Sophia de Mello Breyner Andresen,

-Sophia published her first book of poetry, Poesia, in 1944 at the age of 25.
-It included poems she had been writing since she was 12.
-In 1999, she became the first woman to win the prestigious Camões Award, Portugal’s most important literary honor.
+Sophia published her first poetry book, Poesia, in 1944 at the age of 25, with poems she had been writing since she was 12.
+Over the decades she produced poems, short stories and children’s books.
+In 1999 she became the first woman to win the Camões Prize, the most important literary award in the Portuguese‑speaking world.

-Sophia is buried at the National Pantheon in Lisbon, alongside other notable figures like Eusébio and Vasco da Gama.
+Today Sophia rests in the National Pantheon in Lisbon, alongside other national figures such as Eusébio and Vasco da Gama.
+From there, you can almost see the hill where “her” miradouro looks over the city.

-Firstly, I was born and raised in Copenhagen, where I lived for 47 years.
-Although I left in 2009, I still consider myself a Copenhagener.
-When I stumbled upon an interview in the Danish newspaper Berlingske/AOK, featuring comments from Portuguese tourists about Copenhagen and Sophia, it felt like a sign to share my notes and photos about her and the miradouro.
+First, because of where I come from.
+I was born and raised in Copenhagen, where I lived for 47 years.
+Even though I left in 2009, I still consider myself a Copenhagener.
+One day I came across an interview in the Danish newspaper Berlingske / AOK with Portuguese tourists talking about Copenhagen and about Sophia.
+It felt like a small sign that I should finally share my notes and photos about her and the miradouro.

 One of the two best view points i Lisbon is named after Sophia Mello Breyner Andresen.
 Both are in Graca

-Secondly, for the first time in many years, we’ve found a city where we truly feel at home—Lisbon—and our neighborhood is Graça!
-We’ve even brought our belongings from Copenhagen here.
+Second, because of where we live now.
+For the first time in many years we have found a city where we truly feel at home: Lisbon.
+Our neighbourhood is Graça, and our belongings from Copenhagen now live here with us.

 Enjoy,